ZanderChang/nishang/README.md

     PS C:\nishang> Import-Module .\nishang.psm1

-Use the individual scripts with dot sourcing.
+Or use the individual scripts with dot sourcing.

-    PS C:\nishang> .\Gather\Get-Information.ps1
+    PS C:\nishang> Import-Module .\Gather\Get-Information.ps1
     PS C:\nishang> Get-Information

 To get help about any script or function, use: